brownie-coding/brownie-coding.github.io/badge4.md

 [Isis Anchalee - Computer Engineer and Social Media Activist](https://vimeo.com/212810094)
 </details>
 <details><summary>Vocabulary</summary>
-Events - the action the computer is looking for to start a block of code
+Algorithm - a set of step-by-step instructions for how to do something, like a recipe Code - a special language created by people to tell a computer what to do Conditional - used by programmers to get computers to react to different situation, written with IF/ELSE statements Efficient programs - programs that respond quickly and take less memory and power ELSE statement - in a conditional when an IF condition is not met, the ELSE action will run Events - the action the computer is looking for to start a block of code IF statement - in a conditional when an IF condition is met, the IF action will run Loop - when a set of instuctions or an algorithm is repeated Nested Loop - a loop is within a loop
+Programming - writing a set of instructions in code Sequence - order in which things happen
 </details>
 <h2>Reference</h2>
 Using the Juniors - Coding for Good Badge 1 [Grades: 4-5] video from STEM for Scouts YouTube Channel [Video](https://www.youtube.com/watch?v=GeyjtKVWkx4&t=229s)